winglang/wing/libs/wingsdk/src/ex/react-app.md

 When `ReactApp` is compiled to the `sim` target, by default it runs the start command (default: `npm start`) inside `projectPath` to serve your app in development mode on a local port.

-If the `CI` environment variable is set OR if `ReactApp` is compiled to any other target, it will run the build command (default: `npm build`) inside of the `projectPath` to build the React app for production to `buildDir` and serve the app.
+If the `useBuildCommand` environment variable is set OR if `ReactApp` is compiled to any other target, it will run the build command (default: `npm build`) inside of the `projectPath` to build the React app for production to `buildDir` and serve the app.

 ### Using Wing variables within react code